 Some scientists have suggested that allergies are a result of inactive immune systems, thanks to the overly-clean and sanitized environments that many of us live in.

-In other words, your immune system gets bored, so it looks for something to attack, and pet dander just may be the closest candidate.
+In other words, your immune system gets bored as it’s got nothing to do, so it looks for something to attack.
+In this instance, pet dander just may be the closest candidate.

 According to this theory, contracting a parasite might cure your allergies.
 But don’t start eating dirt quite yet!